 Died 1972 aged 81 in Bingham district.
 Buried in Radcliffe Cemetery, grave reference D154

-He was a 1 month old baby living with father George 26, a wheelwright born in Radcliffe on Trent, mother Adelaide Elizabeth Richards 25 also born in Radcliffe and a boarder Eliza Townsend 30, a sick nurse.
-They lived on Bingham Road, Radcliffe on Trent.
+Age 1 month living on Bingham Road, Radcliffe on Trent with father George 26, a wheelwright born in Radcliffe on Trent, mother Adelaide Elizabeth Richard (neé Hallam) 25 also born in Radcliffe and a boarder Eliza Townsend 30, a sick nurse.

-Age 10 and living with father George 36 a joiner/wheelwright working for himself, step-mother Mary 32 from Derbyshire and a boarder James Hallam who was living on own means.
-They lived on Bailey Lane.
+Age 10 and living on Bailey Lane with father George 36 a joiner/wheelwright working for himself, step-mother Mary 32 from Derbyshire and a boarder James Hallam who was living on own means.

 Aged 20 employed as a joiner/wheelwright and living with father George, step-mother Mary, sister Marjorie Alice 8, brother George 5 and the boarder James Hallam now classed as his great uncle and of independent means.
 They lived in an 8 roomed house in Lamcote, Radcliffe on Trent.